Circular walk from The Rumps to Polzeath

 Kestrels are primarily vole specialists.
 If there are a shortage of voles they will feed on smaller rodents such as mice and shrews, lizards and even on insects if larger prey are not available.
 Particularly in urban areas where there aren't many voles they will also take birds such as sparrows and even those as large as starlings.

-11. At the top of the headland, continue to bear left around the rock outcrop until you find the well-worn path.
-Follow this back between the ramparts to the final gap leading to the coast path.
+14. At the top of the headland, continue to bear left around the rock outcrop until you find the well-worn stony path.
+Follow this back between the ramparts to the gap in the stone wall.

 From the top of the headland, you can often see gannets flying to The Mouls and sometimes diving for fish on the reefs around the island.